Strip club: Interaction

 Dancers continually interact with the customers in the club.
 They walk around and solicit drinks and lap dances, usually scanning the club floor to find the most lucrative customer to greet.
 The dancer qualifies a customer by sizing up their appearance and personal characteristics.
-Once the dancer identifies a suitable customer, she approaches, and attempts to establish a social relationship.
+Once the dancer identifies a suitable customer, they approach, and attempt to establish a social relationship.
 Interaction can also be initiated by customers.
 Clubs generate revenue by cover charges, selling drinks, and other means.
 Dancers make most of their income from giving lap dances or VIP dances, where regulations allow.
 Otherwise, customer tips, at the stage, are a dancer's primary form of income.
 Dancers are entertaining the customers in exchange for money and employing all of the resources at their disposal to do so.
 They sell the fantasy of sex, but do not typically follow through with the act.

 Dancers, in an attempt to acquire a tip or monetary reward, may be selling more than just attractiveness and fantasy.
-They portray feelings of intimacy and emotional connectedness for their customers and most of the time these portrayals are overstated or false.
+They portray feelings of intimacy and emotional connectedness for their customers, and most of the time, these portrayals are overstated or false.
 The stage persona is different from who they are backstage, even if it does mirror aspects of their true personality.
 Within the context of the strip club, dancers might sometimes give the impression that they are revealing private (or backstage) information to customers in order to play a confidence game for increased profit.
 Dancers use props such as make-up, clothing, costumes, and appealing fragrances to complete their character and maintain their "front" while in the club.
 Customers rarely, if ever, see the preparation of these props, since they are denied access to the backstage of a dancer's performance space by the layout of the club.
 A customer often wants a dancer to "drop the act", which makes them feel special and desired.
 This girlfriend experience can involve increased intimacy up to and including sex acts.
 Dancers are commonly aware of this customer desire for increased confidence, and may allow the impression that a customer is seeing their true selves.
 In reality, it is often just part of the act with little to no emotional attachment for the dancer.